HubertSchipkowski/sc-interActive-openSrc-201111/README.md

 wd# sc-interActive-openSrc-201111
 This repository documents an open software development process from zero to basic prototype applying TDD.
+Not strictly industry standard but rather casual.
+Intuitive and yet ordered.

 ##### Analysis